Passing California Smog Tests

 None of the tests can begin until they locate and scan your BAR sticker.
 If you lack this sticker it means you have an out of state vehicle that has never been tested or it has been removed.
 You must make an appointment with the smog referee in this situation.

-The air-gasoline combustion chemical equation is surprisingly complicated but general air quality is effected by three emissions: hydrocarbons (HC), carbon monoxide (CO) and various nitrous oxides (NOx).
-The sniffer has the ability to detect all three emissions simultaneously.
+The air-gasoline combustion chemical equation is quite complicated but general air quality is effected the emissions of three by-products due to incomplete combustion: hydrocarbons (HC), carbon monoxide (CO) and various nitrous oxides (NOx).
+The gas sniffer used by the smog tester has the ability to detect all three emissions simultaneously.

 The emissions test is where they insert a probe into the tailpipe to sniff for combustion byproducts and attach a coupler to any spark plug wire to measure engine rpm.
 With those two items attached they begin the test on the dyno.

 The functional inspection includes a check of the timing and idle speed.
 The idle speed has to be within the manufacturer's guidelines and the timing has to be within 3 degrees of the specification otherwise you will fail.
-This is the simplest of tune-ups to perform but surprisingly, people drive to the testing center, cross their fingers and fail anyway.
-They also test the gas cap to see if it seals and check for the presence of any fuel pipe restrictors if applicable.
+This is the simplest of tune-ups to perform but some people drive to the testing center, cross their fingers and fail.
+They will also test the gas cap to see if it seals and check for the presence of any fuel pipe restrictors if applicable.

 Be sure they know how to test the timing by clamping onto spark plug wire #1 or #3.
 If the do not, the timing mark will not appear and they may simply decide to fail you when the timing is indeed within spec.

 A few years ago, the visual inspection was done first.
 At that time the testing was aborted any time you failed one of the stages in order.
 The benefit to the owner was that if you failed for something simple you wouldn't risk being tagged as a gross polluter (if you produced excessive emissions).
-The problem for the government was that they failed to collect any tailpipe emissions data in the process.
+The problem for the government was that they failed to collect any tailpipe emissions data in the process and so they have reversed the testing order.

 3. Emissions Test: